Tulsa Traumatic Brain Injury Lawyers

 Speak with an experienced and respected Tulsa traumatic brain injury today

 If you or a loved is suffering from a traumatic brain injury, the compassionate Tulsa TBI lawyers at Biby Law Firm are ready to help.
 Since 2012, attorney Jacob Biby has obtained 70 personal injury settlements and verdicts valued at $100,000 or more.
 He understands that TBIs often require a lifetime of medical and personal care.
 That’s why he works with your doctors and independent doctors, if needed, to fully understand your physical, emotional, and cognitive difficulties.
 To schedule a free consultation, call us at 918-574-8458 or fill out our contact form.
 We handle TBI cases on a contingency fee basis.
-We proudly serve all of Green Country including the communities of Tulsa, Broken Arrow, Bixby, Claremore, Jenks, Sand Springs, Sapulpa, Wagoner, Muskogee, and the surrounding areas.
+We proudly serve all of Green Country including the communities of Tulsa, Grove, Broken Arrow, Bixby, Claremore, Jenks, Sand Springs, Sapulpa, Wagoner, Muskogee, and the surrounding areas.